bernedom/SI/doc/implementation-details.md

 SI handles operations of units of the same ratios as well as when the ratios are different.
 Operations of between units of the same ratio are overhead-free, else there is additional computation cost to adjust the values to the units.
 By passing the flag `SI_DISABLE_IMPLICIT_RATIO_CONVERSION` to the compiler implicit ratio conversion is not done and fails with a compiler error.
 See the [continuous benchmark results](https://si.dominikberner.ch/dev/bench/) for comparing the reference measurements and the implementation in SI.

 If the internal type of a unit is an integral type (`int64_t`, `int` etc.) integer rounding applies when assigning to a unit of bigger ratio.
-When assiging to units with a smaller ratio overflows might happen if the value is not checked beforehand.
+When assigning to units with a smaller ratio overflows might happen if the value is not checked beforehand.
 ```cpp

 const auto almost_a_km = 999_m;